-Next on the chopping blockby David Koenig, staff writer
+Next on the chopping blockby David Koenig, contributing writer

 In the Bad Theme Park Management Hall of Fame, there are certain policies that will live forever in infamy: Run it until it fails.
 Every facility must generate a profit.
 Promote shops and restaurants, not attractions.
 Every guest contact is a sales opportunity.